Costa Rican Sea Turtles

 Download Packing List

-Important Notice: The Goldring-Gund Marine Biology Field Station—the site of your Earthwatch expedition—has several additional policies in place for the control of COVID-19 transmission.
+Important Notice: The field stations hosting your expedition have several additional policies to control COVID-19 transmission.
 As Earthwatch participants, you will be required to comply with these policies, including:

-• Participants must take a SARS-CoV-2 antigen test (home test) on the day of travel to the expedition (i.e. prior to boarding your flight to Costa Rica).
-If you are traveling in Costa Rica before meeting your team, testing should be conducted on the day of the rendezvous before joining the group.
+• Participants must take a SARS-CoV-2 antigen test (home test) on the day of travel to the expedition (i.e., before boarding the flight to Costa Rica).
+If you are traveling in Costa Rica before meeting your team, testing should be conducted on the rendezvous day before joining the group.

-Participants must travel with and self-administer a SARS-CoV-2 antigen test (home test) once again on Day 3 of the expedition (3 days after arrival).
-Volunteers will be instructed to wear a mask when entering the biologists’ side of the field station until a negative test result is obtained on Day 3.
+• Participants must travel with and self-administer a SARS-CoV-2 antigen test (home test) once again on Day 3 of the expedition (three days after arrival).
+You will be instructed to wear a mask when entering the biologists’ side of the field station until a negative test result is obtained on Day 3.
 KN95 (FFP2) or KN94 masks are strongly recommended.
 Masking will not be required at the volunteer lodging.
-Additional testing will be required should an individual exhibit symptoms consistent with COVID-19 during the expedition.
+Additional testing may be required should an individual exhibit symptoms consistent with COVID-19 during the expedition.

 The Research

-The project began in 1988–89 with the goal of protecting and monitoring the population of leatherback turtles (Dermochelys coriacea) that nested within Parque Nacional Marino Las Baulas.
-The leatherback turtle is the largest of all the sea turtles, growing up to lengths of 3 meters (9 feet) , and can weigh as much as 916 kilograms (2,020 pounds).
+The project began in 1988 with the goal of protecting and monitoring the population of leatherback turtles (Dermochelys coriacea) that nested within what is now Parque Nacional Marino Las Baulas.
+The leatherback turtle is the largest of all sea turtles, growing up to lengths of 3 meters (9 feet) and weighing as much as 916 kilograms (2,020 pounds).
 The leatherback turtle received its name from its carapace (shell) that, unlike other sea turtles, is made of leathery skin, not bone.
-Leatherback turtles are found in all the oceans of the world except for the polar oceans.
+They are also more widespread than other sea turtles because their large size allows them to maintain body temperature, a trait researchers call gigantothermy.
+Gigantothermy allows leatherback turtles to inhabit all the world's oceans except for the polar oceans.

 Research Aims